 Just like insurance, you hope to never need your Crisis Management protocols.
 But if something goes wrong without a plan in place, the situation can get out of hand very fast.

 The best way to handle bad press is to avoid bad press.

-A good Crisis Communications plan outlines:
+A good Crisis Communications protocol outlines:

 • Identifying potential crisis and responses

 • Materials that need to be produced before a crisis

 • Speaking to your most important audiences first